ArkCase/ArkCase/README.md

 Once you see that Tomcat has started successfully, you should be able to open `https://arkcase-ce.local/arkcase` in your browser.

-When you open ArkCase in your browser, you will have to trust the self-signed cert.
-The cert is signed by a self-signed ArkCase certificate authority.
+When you open ArkCase in your browser, you will have to accept the warning about an unrecognized, self-signed root certificate.
+The certificate is signed by a self-signed ArkCase certificate authority.
 Follow the right procedure for your operating system to trust this certificate.

 MacOS: A good guide is here, https://www.accuweaver.com/2014/09/19/make-chrome-accept-a-self-signed-certificate-on-osx/